fmontesi/website/web/bliki/EMI.md

 That's basically the gist of it.
 In [our paper [Montesi et al. 2025]](#emi) ([pdf](/files/mppz25.pdf)), we give a more detailed presentation, exemplify the strategies on different patterns, and extract mechanical recipes for refactoring APIs that can be used to obtain the wished EMI scores.

 Hope that you have enjoyed reading this article!
+We welcome feedback and discussions on extending EMI, for example by considering new patterns, more granular scores, and other quality aspects.

 ## References